-Revenue for the year ended 31 March 2021 was approximately HK\$49.35 million, representing an increase of approximately 0.20% when compared with last year.
-Loss attributable to owners of the Company for the year ended 31 March 2021, was approximately HK\$26.68 million whilst the loss attributable to owners of the Company last year was approximately HK\$25.10 million.
+Revenue for the year ended 31 March 2020 was approximately HK\$49.25 million, representing a decrease of approximately 6.75% when compared with last year.
+Loss attributable to owners of the Company for the year ended 31 March 2020, was approximately HK\$25.10 million whilst the profit attributable to owners of the Company last year was approximately HK\$5.27 million.

-Notwithstanding the challenging market conditions encountered during the year, the Group continues to provide electronics products and subcontracting services on PCB assemblies and manufacturing of electronic products to customers in its principal markets, i.e. the U.S.A. and the European countries including Belgium, Bulgaria, Denmark, Finland, Germany, Italy, Poland, Russia, Slovakia, Spain, Sweden, Switzerland and United Kingdom.
-The Group also operates a catering business in Hong Kong.
+Notwithstanding the challenging market conditions encountered during the year, the Group continues to provide electronics products and subcontracting services on PCB assemblies and manufacturing of electronic products to customers in its principal markets, i.e. the U.S.A. and the European countries including Belgium, Bulgaria, Denmark, Finland, Germany, Italy, Poland, Portugal, Russia, Slovakia, Spain, Sweden, Switzerland and United Kingdom.
+The Group also operates catering business in Hong Kong.

-In view of the challenging market conditions as mentioned above, while the Group will continue to focus on its core business of the sales of electronic products, it will explore new business opportunities to broaden its source of income and maximise profit and return for the Group and the Shareholders of the Company in the long run.
+In view of the challenging market conditions as mentioned above, while the Group will continue to focus on its core business of the sales of electronic products, it will explore new business opportunities with an aim of broadening its source of income and maximising profit and return for the Group and the Shareholders of the Company in the long run.
 The Group will also endeavour to increase its market share and attract new customers to enlarge its client base through conducting more promotional and marketing activities and designing and developing new electronic products.